"Idol" champ has kidney surgery, ready for summer tour

-LOS ANGELES (Reuters) - “American Idol” champion Phillip Phillips has finally undergone surgery to remove several large kidney stones that almost caused him to quit the TV singing contest before winning last month, his publicist said on Thursday.
+LOS ANGELES, June 7 (Reuters) - “American Idol” champion Phillip Phillips has finally undergone surgery to remove several large kidney stones that almost caused him to quit the TV singing contest before winning last month, his publicist said on Thursday.

 The 21-year-old singer and guitar player had the surgery in Los Angeles on Wednesday and will recuperate in time to kick off the “American Idol” 45-city summer tour on July 6.